gilboonet/auto_flattener/README.md

 - --triangle '...' is optional and will force each page (before sorting by size) to start with provided triangle
 - --echelle 0.75 will scale the model ( < 1 to reduce, > 1 to expand)

+From v5, the generated pattern can be customized by excluding facets couples, by editing file deplie.jscad, and change a.npl array.
+If this script is used to unflatten a new model, this array must be cleared, then filled as needed.

 Finally, the pattern pdf file is created with :
 ```
 node pdf file.pdf a4 1